microsoft/dotnet/Documentation/compatibility/SerialPort-background-thread-exceptions.md

 NotPlanned

 ### Change Description
 Background threads created with System.IO.Ports.SerialPort streams no longer terminate the process when OS exceptions are thrown.

+In applications that target the .NET Framework 4.7 and earlier versions, a process is terminated when an operating system exception is thrown on a background thread created with a T:System.IO.Ports.SerialPort stream.

-These background threads wait for OS events related to the active serial port and could crash in some cases, such as sudden removal of the serial port.
+In applications that target the .NET Framework 4.7.1 or a later version, background threads wait for OS events related to the active serial port and could crash in some cases, such as sudden removal of the serial port.

 - [X] Quirked
 - [ ] Build-time break